cyberchitta/llm-context.py/README.md

 You can add custom ignore patterns to additionally exclude specific files or directories from being processed by LLM Context.

-1. Create a `.llm-context/config.json` file in your project root if it doesn't exist.
+1. Navigate to the `.llm-context/config.toml` file in your project root (it will be created the first time you run `lc-sel-full` in your project).
 2. Add or modify the `gitignores` key in the JSON file.

 The custom ignore patterns should focus on files that are not already ignored by your project's top-level .gitignore but may not be useful for code context, such as media files, large generated files, detailed changelogs, or environment-specific configuration files.